 Overall, the five facility upgrade projects reviewed identified a range of potential impacts related to hazards and hazardous materials from no impact to less than significant with mitigation.
 Site specific measures to implement BMPS to prevent contamination of surface and groundwater and to remove hazardous materials where possible could reduce or eliminate any significant impacts.

 No toxicity controls or treatment systems should emit hazardous emission near any school (item c).
 Construction may take place in a site with hazardous materials (item d), however proper management practices can be used to create a less than significant hazard to the public or the environment.
 No methods of compliance will foreseeably affect the operation of airports (item e and f), or risk of wildland fires (item h).
+Structural controls may also be located in or around forested areas where wildfires may present a hazard.
+Proper safety practices during construction and maintaining safe clearance zones around any structures would mitigate any potential threats from wildfires.

 Potential Impacts from Operation and Maintenance Activities